antyibvak/brooi_task/README.md

 - Run "npm start" to run the project
 - Open up the server.js file to see all endpoints and request body structure
 - Copy the endpoint into Postman and run with the appropriate HTTP Method

+#### The properties.db file can be opened and viewed with DB Browser